 Find out more about the Law Society of Ireland commitment to respecting diversity and inclusion for the benefit of its employees, its members, solicitors, trainee solicitors and the public.
 View our Diversity and Inclusion Statement.

-For details of some of the initiatives the Law Society has in place to support the wellbeing of the profession, including access to LawCare, read our Wellbeing Statement.
+For details of some of the initiatives the Law Society has in place to support the wellbeing of the profession, including access to LawCare, visit our Wellbeing Hub.

 Law Society Council and Departments